reuben-thomas/tp/README.md

 ## Overview

 DeskFlow is an enterprise focused contacts and asset management platform for IT helpdesks anywhere.
 Focusing on safety, security, reliability and an intuitive command-line first UI, DeskFlow will help bring flow to your IT helpdesk.
+Most importantly, we allow you to manage important information on devices that your organization members use, all in one place!

 ## Getting Started